-Home remedies for coughs
+Home Remedies for Cough

-Supplements and Herbal Medicines
+Supplements and Herbal Medicine for Cough

-- Lactobacillus - for respiratory infections
+- Lactobacillus - a good bacteria that helps in treating and preventing respiratory infections

 - Peppermint - a great decongestant that also soothes and calms sore throats.